fleek-network/ursa/specs/network-ing.md

     - Without a discovery service
         - Create and operate a set of stable bootstrapper nodes, whose addresses are known ahead of time by the application.
         - The bootstrappers should be configured without a mesh (ie set `D=D_lo=D_hi=D_out=0`) and with Peer Exchange enabled, utilizing Signed Peer Records.
-        - The application should assign a high application-specific score to the bootstrappers and set `AcceptPXThreshold` to a high enough value attainable only by the bootstrappers.
+        - The application should assign a high application-specific score to the bootstraps and set `AcceptPXThreshold` to a high enough value attainable only by the bootstrappers.
         - The bootstrap nodes will only act as gossip and peer exchange nodes only.
         - Network operators may configure the application-specific scoring function such that the bootstrappers enforce further constraints into accepting new nodes (eg protocol handshakes, staked participation, and so on).
     - With discovery service